orionaskatu/stable-diffusion-webui/README.md

  ## TODO

  Next planned features:
-  - A button to purge output directory (useful from time to time)
   - Use the systemd service with `Restart=always` and remove `relauncher.py`
   - Possibility to send txt2img output to img2img input